rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 Allow me to simplify the word meditation as the relaxing of your mind.
 We will get deeper into how that happens, but for now, please bare with me.

-A relaxed mind solves the second piece of our puzzle : the brain is the second biggest consumer of energy in the body.
+A relaxed mind solves the second piece of our puzzle : the brain is another big consumer of energy and oxygen in the body.

-Now let’s go back to our image: the Yogi is at rest, meditating and still breathing.
-Since the brain and the muscles are not consuming much, where is all that unused Oxygen going ?

-Before answering this question, is there any other time where: we stay relaxed, we do not move much and our brain goes beyond thought to a dreamy meditative state?

-Sleep.
+Is it really possible to relax our mind ?
+Yes.
+We do that everyday at sleep.

 What happens when we sleep?
 We rest.
 How do we rest ?
 By not moving much and by taking our mind to a dreamy state.
-Sleeping is a big restful moment for our body, no doubt.

-After breathing for 8 hours in a relaxed state, we feel recharged.

-Now lets answer the question, where is all the oxygen going if the 2 biggest consumers of Energy (muscles and mind) are relaxed ?
+Studies (*) confirm that our brain uses about 25% less oxygen while in deep sleep and our mental activity is none.

+This is interesting, at sleep, the brain and the muscles are not consuming as much oxygen.
+Where is all that unused breathing oxygen going ?

 Everywhere else.
-Organs, tissues, cells…
+Organs, tissues, cells...

+After sleeping for 8 hours we feel recharged.

-Imagine the Yogi.
+Now lets go back and imagine the Yogi.
 His posture is balanced.
 His muscles are relaxed to the minimal effort.
 His brain is going layer by layer to a deep state of meditation or relaxation.
-Since he is not asleep, he may decide to breathe a notch up and get a bit more Oxygen.
+Since he is not asleep, he may decide to breathe a notch up and get a bit more oxygen and energy.

 After awhile, he turns into those radiant beams of light.